Command-line interface#

 -l, --list#

-Print available example data files.
+Print available example data files, and whether they are cached.

 cache#